-RACS has produced a Guide to Essential Surgical Skills, recommending the surgical skills to achieve before applying for the SET program.

-This guide is useful for:
+The Essential Surgical Skills Document outlines the surgical skills that should be achieved before applying for the SET program.
+The guide is useful for doctors to build a portfolio in preparation for application to the SET program.

-- medical students and pre-vocational doctors to build a portfolio in preparation for application to the SET program - hospital supervisors to assist in providing relevant clinical experiences for residents intending to apply for the SET program - educators to assist in developing learning resources relevant to SET.

-The JDocs website contains a selection of free surgical skills videos that are used in the RACS Australian and New Zealand Surgical Skills Education and Training (ASSET) course.
-The videos demonstrate instrument handling, standard precautions, suturing, knot tying and incisions / excisions.
-You have the option to purchase an essential surgical skills kit to enable practice of the skills demonstrated in the videos.
+The JDocs website contains videos demonstrating instrument handling, standard precautions, suturing, knot tying and incisions / excisions.
+Essential Surgical Skills Kits are available for purchase to enable practice of the skills demonstrated in the videos.